ealang/genetic-go-ai/README.md

 # To do

-* Implement full Go rules (Capturing is missing.
-Game objective as implemented: "hold as much territory as possible")
+* Some Go rules have not been implemented
 * Implement more functions and sensors for the AI to use
 * Implement more mutation types
 * Tweak how next generation is created from the current